SINTEFMedtek/CustusX/doc/dev_manual/cx_dev_architecture.md

 and image processing, CTK for plugins and DICOM, Eigen for basic math, while DCMTK, OpenCV, OpenIGTLink and IGSTK are used for specialized operations.

-CustusX uses a \ref superbuild for handling many of the external libraries.
+CustusX uses a \ref dev_superbuild for handling many of the external libraries.

 Resource Layer {#architecture_resource_layer}
 -----------------------------------------------------------
 A collection of common utility classes available to everyone.

-The \cx_resource consists of building blocks that are available to everyone.
+The Resource Layer consists of building blocks that are available to everyone.
 Everything here is/should be reusable, i.e. used by at least two other modules.

 The Core library is the basic component, all other libraries depend on that